the-teachingRSE-project/competencies/competencies.md

 more experienced staff at their institutions.
 A gap still exists in academic education, as many curricula do not sufficiently prepare their students in this regard.
-This situation is exemplified by the extracurricular \ac{MIT} class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at \ac{MIT}.
+This situation is exemplified by the extracurricular \ac{MIT} class "The Missing Semester of Your CS Education" [@MIT], which aims to convey basic programming environment literacy skills even to students of Computer Science at \ac{MIT}.

 Researchers investing increasing amounts of their time developing their \ac{SE}
 skills to support their research work can find themselves with little time to do the research